shubham-bhagwat/FigureAI/README.md

 # FigureAI Project Dashboard

 Welcome to the FigureAI Project Dashboard – a web application designed to visualize key performance indicators (KPIs) with interactive speedometers.
-This dashboard provides insights into various aspects of your project, including Upper Level Systems, Connectivity, Manipulation, Locomotion, AI/Intelligence, Perception, and Electrification.
+This dashboard provides insights into various aspects of FigureAI project, including Upper Level Systems, Connectivity, Manipulation, Locomotion, AI/Intelligence, Perception, and Electrification.

 ## Features